eehitray/engg1340-pokemon/README.md

 		- pokemon current experience and required experience to level up
 		- number of moves the pokemon has
 		- set of moves of a pokemon
-	- The move of a Pokémon is defined as a structure called `Move` with elements name, damage and hit (probability of move being successful).
+	- The move of a pokemon is defined as a structure called `Move` with elements name, damage and hit (probability of move being successful).
 	- There are also utility classes for making core game functions easier, such as MainGame (for running the all core game functions), ScreenRenderer (for printing to the screen and taking input) and Map (to represent the in-game map) etc.
 3. Dynamic memory management:
 	- Vectors are used throughout the program.
 E.g. storing the moves of a pokemon, storing the pokemon a player has.